 The providers at Behavioral Health Dallas have expertise working with patients with these health concerns and others:

 Women's Issues (e.g., endometriosis, PCOS, chronic pelvic pain)

 GI Concerns - including irritable bowel syndrome (IBS) and irritable bowel disease (Crohn’s Disease, Ulcerative Colitis)

 Psychologists at BHD have received doctoral level and advanced training specialized in inpatient and outpatient health settings.
 We have worked with patients who are healthy, those who have are at risk (e.g., genetic carrier), those who have complex or acute healthcare needs and patients with chronic illness.
 We are also comfortable working collaboratively with medical providers and other supportive services (with permission) as necessary to improve general outcomes of treatment.

 Our providers offer parenting skills training and coaching in a relaxed and supportive environment.
 Parenting training may help address specific emotional and behavioral concerns, improve the parent-child relationship, and facilitate coping with family dynamic changes.
 Our philosophy on parenting education and training incorporates evidence-based parenting strategies, attachment literature, the latest neurocognitive child development research, and basic communication and motivational techniques to improve communication, connection and emotional regulation within the family unit.

 Speaking and Education

-Drs.
-Sardone and Thomas enjoy speaking with members of the community through support groups, organizations, meetings, educational seminars and classrooms.
-Both providers can offer unique perspectives on popular topics that are top of mind for the public, including maternal mental health, parenting, and mindfulness training.
-Recent talks include:
+BHD Providers enjoy speaking with members of the community through a variety of platforms (e.g., educational seminars, support groups, organization/team meetings, and academic or medical settings).
+Our providers can offer unique perspectives on popular topics that are top of mind for the public (e.g., maternal mental health, parenting, and mindfulness).
+Frequently requested topics include:

-Our doctors welcome opportunities to collaborate on programming ideas for your events.
+Our providers welcome opportunities to collaborate on programming ideas for your events.